-As a consequence of the subordination provisions, in the event of a winding up of the Issuer's operations, the holders of any Subordinated Notes may recover less rateably than the holders of deposit liabilities or the holders of the Issuer's other unsubordinated liabilities.
-The Issuer believes that all of these deposit liabilities rank senior to the Issuer's obligations under the Subordinated Notes.
-Any Subordinated Notes and the Terms and Conditions of the Notes do not limit the amount of the liabilities ranking senior to the Subordinated Notes which may be hereafter incurred or assumed by the Issuer.
+As a consequence of the subordination provisions, in the event of a winding up of the Issuer's operations, the holders of any Subordinated Notes or AT1 Notes may recover less rateably than the holders of deposit liabilities or the holders of the Issuer's other unsubordinated liabilities.
+The Issuer believes that all of these deposit liabilities rank senior to the Issuer's obligations under the Subordinated Notes or AT1 Notes.
+Any Subordinated Notes or AT1 Notes and the Terms and Conditions of the Notes do not limit the amount of the liabilities ranking senior to the Subordinated Notes or AT1 Notes which may be hereafter incurred or assumed by the Issuer.

-There is also no restriction on the amount of securities which the Issuer may issue and which rank pari passu with the Subordinated Notes.
-The issue of any such securities may reduce the amount recoverable by the holders of the Subordinated Notes on a winding-up of the Issuer.
-In the winding-up of the Issuer and after payment of the claims of senior creditors and of depositors, there may not be a sufficient amount to satisfy the amounts owing to the holders of the Subordinated Notes.
+There is also no restriction on the amount of securities which the Issuer may issue and which rank pari passu with the Subordinated Notes or AT1 Notes.
+The issue of any such securities may reduce the amount recoverable by the holders of the Subordinated Notes or AT1 Notes on a winding-up of the Issuer.
+In the winding-up of the Issuer and after payment of the claims of senior creditors and of depositors, there may not be a sufficient amount to satisfy the amounts owing to the holders of the Subordinated Notes or AT1 Notes.

-The Subordinated Notes may be varied by the Issuer
+The Subordinated Notes and the AT1 Notes may be varied by the Issuer

-The Issuer may, subject to the approval of BNM and as set out in the Terms and Conditions of the Notes and the applicable Pricing Supplement, vary the terms of the Subordinated Notes in order that they remain Tier 2 Capital Securities.
-Any such variation may have adverse consequences for Noteholders, depending on numerous factors, including the nature and terms and conditions of the relevant variation provisions and the tax laws to which a particular Noteholder is subject to.
+The Issuer may, subject to the approval of BNM and as set out in the Terms and Conditions of the Notes and the applicable Pricing Supplement, vary the terms of the Subordinated Notes or AT1 Notes, as the case may be, in order that they remain Tier 1 Capital Securities or Tier 2 Capital Securities, respectively.
+Any such variation may have adverse consequences for holders of the Subordinated Notes or the AT1 Notes, depending on numerous factors, including the nature and terms and conditions of the relevant variation provisions and the tax laws to which a particular holder is subject to.

-No Events of Default under the Subordinated Notes
+No Events of Default under the Subordinated Notes or AT1 Notes

-Issues of Subordinated Notes do not provide for events of default allowing acceleration of the Subordinated Notes except upon the Winding-up of the Issuer.
-Upon a payment default, the sole remedy available to the holders of the Subordinated Notes for recovery of amounts owing in respect of any payment or principal of, or interest on, the Subordinated Notes will be the institution of proceedings in Malaysia for the winding-up of the Issuer.
+Issues of Subordinated Notes and AT1 Notes do not provide for events of default allowing acceleration of the Subordinated Notes or AT1 Notes, as the case may be, except upon the Winding-up of the Issuer.
+Upon a payment default, the sole remedy available to the holders of the Subordinated Notes and AT1 Notes for recovery of amounts owing in respect of any payment or principal of, or interest on, the Subordinated Notes or AT1 Notes, as the case may be, will be the institution of proceedings in Malaysia for the winding-up of the Issuer.
 See Conditions 10.2 and 10.3 of the "Terms and Conditions of the Notes".

-Subordinated Notes that include a loss absorption feature are novel and complex financial instruments.
+Subordinated Notes and AT1 Notes that include a loss absorption feature are novel and complex financial instruments.

-Subordinated Notes that include a loss absorption feature are complex financial instruments and the regulations on non-viability loss absorption are new and untested in Malaysia and will be subject to the interpretation and application by the relevant authority in Malaysia.
+Subordinated Notes and AT1 Notes that include a loss absorption feature are complex financial instruments and the regulations on non-viability loss absorption are untested in Malaysia and will be subject to the interpretation and application by the relevant authority in Malaysia.
 It is uncertain how the relevant Malaysian authority would determine the occurrence of a Trigger Event and the range of circumstances in which the relevant Malaysian authority could rely upon to determine such occurrence is wide.
 See Condition 7.16 of the "Terms and Conditions of the Notes".